Choosing the right Claude model: Haiku, Sonnet, Opus, or Fable

 Choosing models over time

-This balance may shift with each release, so it's worth re-testing your assumptions when new versions arrive.
 Spend a few minutes running your go-to tasks across models.
-If you're on the free plan, upgrading gives you all three models and a higher rate limit.
+If you're on the free plan, upgrading gives you access to all models and a higher rate limit.
 When a new model is released, you have more room to try everything.

 Upgrade your Claude account